Future Payment Plans

 Note: When you enter the insurance payment for a claim with an ortho procedure, the Additional payment(s) expected later from insurance checkbox is selected automatically.

-Viewing and Managing Future Due Payment Plans
+Viewing and Managing Future Payment Plans

 Accessing an account’s plans